First, a proposed addition to the Basilica of St. John memorial monument headstone, his epitaph would read:

 Entrusted by Jesus to care for His mother, Mary

 Some think that Revelation is written primarily for Israel.
-The supposition is that the fulfillment of prophecy for Israel was put on hold once the New Testament happened.
-In Revelation, God is reconvening with Israel in the fulfillment of the prophecy described.
+The supposition is that the fulfillment of prophecy for Israel was put on hold once the Jesus came onto the scene.
+We are considered to be in the final part of the time clock revealed in Daniel 9.
+In Revelation, God is reconvening with Israel in the fulfillment of the prophecy promises described in the First Testament.
 This final book of the Bible has captured the imaginations of many, a curiosity that continues to be unabated.

 Jesus once responded to a remark made about the possible life “longevity” of the author disciple whom He loved (Jn.
 21:22).
 He dignified the question with the response, “If I want him to remain alive until I return, what is that to you?
 You must follow me.”
 John’s brother, James the first of the disciples to die, with history showing John as the last.
 All the others met a violent death.
 However, John is thought to have died peacefully in Ephesus after a new emperor, Nerva, pardoned him from exile, returning him to that city where he lived out his days.
 Even though the events have not all happened, the Bible could not end without the book of Revelation.